 Similar in appearance and body shape to the common goldfish although the Shubunkin carries a more streamlined shape and its tail and fins are slightly longer.

 They’re referred to as the calico goldfish due to their unusual color patterns, which also run within the fins and tail of the fish.

 Shubunkins are hardy fish

-Although there are many varieties of this breed throughout the world, the most common is the Bristol Shubunkin.
+There are many varieties of this breed throughout the world, however the most common is the Bristol Shubunkin.

-This breed are usually not picky eaters.
-They will devour almost everything you place in front of them; fish flakes or pellets, live worms, as well as cooked vegetables.
+These fish are generally not picky eaters.
+They’ll devour almost everything you place in front of them.
+Fish flakes or pellets, live worms, as well as cooked vegetables.

-If you want to keep your goldfish healthy and happy, make sure you install an effective filtration and aeration system inside your aquarium.
-By doing this, you can cut down on the possibility of having to nurse sick goldfish.
+If you want to keep your fish healthy and happy, make sure you install an effective filtration and aeration system inside your tank.
+By doing this you’ll cut down on the possibility of having to nurse a sick fish.